Software-Eng-Project-Constructor/Fullstack/backend/README.md

     npx prisma migrate dev --name init

+To access the db on the browser go to http://localhost:5555

 This will:
 - Create a local SQLite database (dev.db)
 - Apply the database schema